 What Are the Duties and Responsibilities of an Executive Assistant?

-Executive assistants work as a direct connection between the executive and the work force.
-Becoming an executive assistant typically involves working your way up from secretarial or administrative assistant positions.
 Keep reading to discover all the tasks and job duties associated with a position as an executive assistant.
+You'll also learn about education requirements for this career field, and get job outlook and salary info.
 Schools offering Administrative Assistant degrees can also be found in these popular choices.

 Executive Assistant Overview